 By now, most early winners of the show have moved on from working day-to-day as chefs.

 Many past winners have gone on to launch their own catering companies and other food-centric businesses, using their culinary training to serve a slightly different market.
-Here’s an update on a few past winners and where they are now.
+Here’s an update on a few past winners and where they are now, according to Gold Derby.

 Christina Machamer won Season 4 of Hell’s Kitchen, was awarded a senior chef position, and worked under chefs Gordon Ramsay and Thomas Keller, among others.
 Mashed reports that she is now a professional sommelier, and her professional website lists private events and dinners she hosts in Napa Valley, California.

-Scott Commings won Season 12, and still works as the head chef at the Gordon Ramsay Pub & Grill in Los Vegas, Nevada.
+Scott Commings won Season 12, and began life after winning as the head chef at the Gordon Ramsay Pub & Grill in Los Vegas, Nevada.
 He’s remained in Las Vegas and works with many restaurants there through a culinary management company called ECM, according to his LinkedIn page.